John Dixon (rugby league): Background

 John Dixon was born in Toowoomba, Queensland.
 Australia.

 Playing career

 Dixon played for Toowoomba (including one game against a touring Great Britain side in 1974) and also had spells in Dalby and Rockhampton.

+Coaching career

 Working as a teacher, he took to coaching when he retired from playing, becoming coach of the Toowoomba Clydesdales and also working for 10 years at the Brisbane Broncos from 1995 in various coaching and development roles under Wayne Bennett.
 After that he moved to Wales and took on the coaching job at the Celtic Crusaders, who in 2008 won the opportunity to join the Super League competition from 2009.
 Also in 2008, Dixon was selected as coach of the Wales until succeeded by Iestyn Harris in mid-2009.
 At the end of 2009's Super League XIV Dixon, who had coached every game of the Celtic Crusaders' four-year history stood down.
 In 2010 he coached the Redcliffe Dolphins of the Queensland Cup.